uyuni-project/uyuni-rfc/accepted/00000-http-api.md

 The most of the boilerplate code involves registration of the endpoint handlers, dispatching requests, and parameter matching.
 The XMLRPC framework provides an interface to register a class as a handler for a specific namespace.
 Further resolution of a method in a namespace is handled by the `BaseHandler` class using Java reflection to match the method names and parameters. `BaseHandler` is the base class that all the namespace handler classes inherit from.

-On the HTTP side, Spark allows registration of an endpoint as a "route" per each endpoint method, optionally including a number of named route parameters that construct the route path.
+On the HTTP side, Spark allows registration of an endpoint as a "route" per each endpoint method.
+The existing `HandlerFactory` shall be queried to retrieve and register the available handlers to Spark automatically without any extra effort.

 The actual handler methods are designed to use POJOs as parameters.
 However, Spark expects a specific signature that takes `request` and `response` as parameters for route handlers.
 A simple wrapper shall unpack the parameters from the request and call the appropriate handler method for each request.